Average cost: $7,500 – $8,500

 Internal view of masculine chest

-Incision visibility is less of an issue with Type 1 Gynecomastia - Puffy Nipples - compared to the other types.
-This is because even the most aggressive incision (the superior crescent) still remains within the “forgiving” areola compared to the less forgiving non-areola skin.
-Puffy nipples surgical results typically leave no visible scarring.
+Incision visibility is less of an issue when the gynecomastia diagnosed is mild Type 1 Gynecomastia compared to the other types.
+This is because even the most aggressive incision (the superior crescent) still remains within the “forgiving” areola compared to the less-forgiving non-areola skin.
+Puffy nipple surgical results typically leave no visible scarring.

 Click the image below to view a complete timeline of the recovery process following Type 1 Puffy Nipples Gynecomastia surgery.
 Gaining a better understanding about what to expect will help you properly prepare, plan, and reduce stress.